Jorma Rissanen: Awards and recognitions

 He was awarded the IEEE Richard W. Hamming Medal in 1993, an IEEE Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society in 1998, the Kolmogorov Medal of the University of London in 2006, and the IEEE Claude E. Shannon Award in 2009.
 A Festschrift collection, which includes an interview and substantial biographical information, was published by the Tampere University of Technology in honor of his 75th birthday.

 Personal life

-Rissanen married Riitta Aberg in 1956, and they have a son Juhani and a daughter Natasha.
+Rissanen married Riitta Åberg in 1956, and they have a son Juhani and a daughter Natasha.